 The Slominskis had a home in Palm Beach County when the area was hit by Hurricane Wilma.
-Although the Slominskis had homeowners’ coverage, they did not file a claim because they made minimal repairs that amounted to $1,500 in damage, which was far less than their deductible of $12,860.
+Although the Slominskis had homeowners’ insurance coverage, they did not file a claim because they made minimal repairs that amounted to $1,500 in damage, which was far less than their deductible of $12,860.
 Three years after Hurricane Wilma, the Slominskis filed a claim with Citizens for damage to their home caused by wind and water.
 Citizens conducted an investigation but denied the claim.
 Citizens indicated that it could not determine that Hurricane Wilma caused the damage due to the duration of time between the storm and the claim.
 The insurance company also denied the claim because the policyholders failed to perform their post-loss duty of notifying the carrier of the claim.

 The court affirmed the established rule that while prejudice to an insurer is presumed in delayed notice cases, the insured can overcome this presumption with evidence that the insurer did not suffer prejudice.
 In other words, delay alone in providing notice is not sufficient to deny the claim, but the insured has the burden of proof in terms of establishing that the delay did not adversely impact the insurance company.
 This means that the insured must establish that the insurance company’s ability to investigate the claim was not compromised by the delay between the damage and the notice of claim.